ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Submission

-Submit the pair programming portion of your code, which should all be in the `imaging.py` file, to github using the usual `git add`, `git commit`, `git push` commands
+Submit the pair programming portion of your code, which should all be in the `imaging.py` file, to github using the usual `git add`, `git commit`, `git push` commands.

 # Creative challenges